NURSIECARE

 Step 6.
 OSCE

 The OSCE (Objective Structured Clinical Examination) is a practical exam used to assess clinical skills and competencies of healthcare professionals, including nurses.
+You need to pass the NCLEX before you can take the OSCE.

 The fee for the OSCE is $4,000 AU.
 This fee covers AHPRA’s operational and maintenance expenses associated with administering the OSCE.